 Yes, all of our cacao is organic certified, which dictates rigorous guidelines not just for the growing process but also all the way through the fermentation facility, shipping of the raw cacao beans, and the making of cacao paste at our studio.
 While organic is just one part of what we look for in sourcing our cacaos, it's an important baseline.

 Is your cacao fair trade certified?

 No, we are not fair trade certified, and deliberately so.
-You can easily buy "fair trade" cacao that has bene grown on a large plantation, and has minimal positive social impact in the community.
-Our Belizean and Tanzanian cacao is not fair trade certified, yet we believe it has a greater social impact because they both use an innovative cooperative model that buys freshly harvested cacao from networks of small farmers (300 and 1200 farmers each).
+You can easily buy "fair trade" cacao that has beee grown on a large plantation, and has minimal positive social impact in the community.
+We believe our cacaos have a greater social impact because they use an innovative cooperative model that buys freshly harvested cacao from networks of hundreds of small farmers.
 Self reported and third party social impact assessment shows this type of cacao purchasing to have extensive social impact in local communities.
 Regarding price, we have direct relationships with our partners (sometimes this is called "direct trade") and pay our farmers much more (25%-50% premium) than they would receive under a third party fair trade certification (10% premium).
 We also regularly visit our sources in person to verify growing and labor practices, and we collaborate with other chocolate companies to collaboratively verify our sources.
 We're big fans of what we call "transparent trade" - we will happily share everything about our cacao origins as we're thrilled about them!

 I'm not sure which origin to get.
 Where do I start?